-2. Student Conduct While Providing Nursing Care
+Student Conduct While Providing Nursing Care

 - (1) A student shall, in a complete, accurate, and timely manner, report and document nursing assessments or observations, the care provided by the student for the patient, and the patient's response to that care. - (2) A student shall, in an accurate and timely manner, report to the appropriate practitioner errors in or deviations from the current valid order. - (3) A student shall not falsify any patient record or any other document prepared or utilized in the course of, or in conjunction with, nursing practice.
-This includes, but is not limited to, case management documents or reports, time records or reports, and other documents related to billing for nursing services. - (4) A student shall implement measures to promote a safe environment for each patient. - (5) A student shall delineate, establish, and maintain professional boundaries with each patient. - (6) At all times when a student is providing direct nursing care to a patient the student shall: - (a) Provide privacy during examination or treatment and in the care of personal or bodily needs; and - (b) Treat each patient with courtesy, respect, and with full recognition of dignity and individuality. - (7) A student shall practice within the appropriate scope of practice; - (8) A student shall use universal and standard precautions; - (9) A student shall not: - (a) Engage in behavior that causes or may cause physical, verbal, mental, or emotional abuse to a patient; - (b) Engage in behavior toward a patient that may reasonably be interpreted as physical, verbal, mental, or emotional abuse. - (10) A student shall not misappropriate a patient's property or: - (a) Engage in behavior to seek or obtain personal gain at the patient's expense; - (b) Engage in behavior that may reasonably be interpreted as behavior to seek or obtain personal gain at the patient's expense; - (c) Engage in behavior that constitutes inappropriate involvement in the patient's personal relationships; or - (d) Engage in behavior that may reasonably be interpreted as inappropriate involvement in the patient's personal relationships.
+This includes, but is not limited to, case management documents or reports, time records or reports, and other documents related to billing for nursing services. - (4) A student shall implement measures to promote a safe environment for each patient. - (5) A student shall delineate, establish, and maintain professional boundaries with each patient. - (6) At all times when a student is providing direct nursing care to a patient the student shall: - (a) Provide privacy during examination or treatment and in the care of personal or bodily needs; and - (b) Treat each patient with courtesy, respect, and with full recognition of dignity and individuality. - (7) A student shall practice within the appropriate scope of practice as set forth in division (B) of section 4723.01 and division (B)(20) of section 4723.28 of the Revised Code for a registered nurse, and division (F) of section 4723.01 and division (B)(21) of section 4723.28 of the Revised Code for a practical nurse; - (8) A student shall use universal and standard precautions established by Chapter 4723-20 of the Administrative Code: - (9) A student shall not: - (a) Engage in behavior that causes or may cause physical, verbal, mental, or emotional abuse to a patient; - (b) Engage in behavior toward a patient that may reasonably be interpreted as physical, verbal, mental, or emotional abuse. - (10) A student shall not misappropriate a patient's property or: - (a) Engage in behavior to seek or obtain personal gain at the patient's expense; - (b) Engage in behavior that may reasonably be interpreted as behavior to seek or obtain personal gain at the patient's expense; - (c) Engage in behavior that constitutes inappropriate involvement in the patient's personal relationships; or - (d) Engage in behavior that may reasonably be interpreted as inappropriate involvement in the patient's personal relationships.